CarlEvaristo/CarlEvaristo/README.md

 ### Hi there 👋

-🌱 I’m currently learning frontend web development using javascript and React.
+Frontend web development using javascript and React.
+Python algo trading.

 <!--
 **CarlEvaristo/CarlEvaristo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.